digitalhumani/docs/_api/tree_get_request.md

 title: /tree/:uuid
 position_number: 1.4
 type: get
-description: Get details of a single request to plant a tree
+description: Get details of a single request to plant one or many trees
 content_markdown_method: |-
-  The following method allows you to retrieve the details of a single request to plant a tree.
+  The following method allows you to retrieve the details of a single request request to plant trees.
 parameters:
   - name: URL_PARAM
     content: uuid
     values: string
 content_markdown: |-
-  **uuid** uuid of the tree for which you want to get the details.
+  **uuid** uuid of the trees for which you want to get the details.
 Example of an uuid: eef9f369-9ae0-45b8-ab07-10650f53a71e (uuids are 36 digits long)

   Status: 200
   {: .success}